-Included in the Core Book is the modern setting of Wellstone City, and the legendary adventure Public Transit Assassins.
+Included in this edition of the core book is the modern noir setting of Wellstone City, and the introductory adventure Public Transit Assassins.

 The world is at war after a massive asteroid strike nearly destroys it.
 One hundred years have passed since the strike.
 Now bands of survivors are pulling technology out of the ruins of the old Earth and are forming new governments while the planet is seized in a deep ice age…

 Panzer Reich is very much a work in progress, but if you’d like to get a copy of the playtest rules, click here and pick it up at DriveThru RPG!

 Your eyes burn with the intensity of your gaze as it tries to pierce the veil of falling snow.
 Ahead, you catch the glimpse of an animal in your headlights a second before you strike it; its eyes wide with fear right before you strike it.
 You register that you just hit a deer, and now the vehicle is skidding out of control…the lights you see coming could either be your salvation…or something else completely…

 In this book, you’ll find ways to introduce zombies into any game, set anytime and anywhere.
 A multitude of zombification theories are presented for use or inspiration, as well as campaign ideas to fight against them.
 The core of the book centers around creating the undead, and using 13 separate qualities, each with 4 separate levels of ability, any kind of zombie can be created.
 Any type of zombie can be emulated from any source, or you could create your own.
 Eleven types of sample zombies are given in the book, from the easy to put down and run from Slow Zombies, to the deadly assassins known only as Shadow Stalkers.